 A Chaplain is available in the hospital 24 hours a day, seven days a week.
 Patients may reach a chaplain by:

-- Clicking here for a directory of chaplain offices by hospital
+- Choose a chaplain office by hospital

 - Ask your nurse to page the chaplain on call or to enter a consult order requesting a chaplain visit